athenaleong/digital-garden/content/thoughts/Learn, Work, Retirement.md

 - This model kills innovation/ human agency.
 People get too comfortable when they think their career is meant to be lifelong.

 Perhaps a new model of life should be this?
-Ie. may iterations of learning and executing, with the concept of retirement (taking a break/ relaxation/ do nothing and take in the beauty of life) being something that can take place any time in our life.
+Ie. many iterations of learning and executing, with the concept of retirement (taking a break/ relaxation/ do nothing and take in the beauty of life) being something that can take place any time in our life.

 ![How life should be](/thoughts/images/how-life-should-be.jpeg)